-Now plug your laptop into your third-party router and visit its configuration page, probably at 192.168.1.1 if it’s like most routers.
+Now unplug your laptop’s network cable from the AT&T gateway and plug it into your third-party router.
+Visit your aftermarket router’s configuration page, probably at 192.168.1.1 if it’s like most routers.
 Find its network status page and check its IP address.
 You should see your public IP address, the same address you see if you visit ipchicken.com.
 If you see a 172.16 address instead, revisit your settings on the AT&T router and make sure you didn’t forget to click apply somewhere.

 One more thing